suzybee1987/ms1-ali-shiatsu/README.md

 - ...

 ### **Future Features**
-- In the future I would like to implement an appointment booking system and for the user to receive feedback of appointment booked via email and sms.
+- Later I would like to implement an appointment booking system and for the user to receive feedback of appointment booked via email and sms.
+- I would also like to add an option for the user to review the business

 ### **Responsive Design**